Medical and Mental Health

 Heart attack / Cardiac arrest

-- If the person is unconscious, attempt to wake them up by shaking them and speaking loudly to them
+- If the person is unconscious, attempt to wake them up by tapping them and speaking loudly

-- If their is no pulse, provide Hands-Only CPR by placing your hands in the center of the person’s chest and repeatedly compressing hard and fast
+- If there is no pulse, provide Hands-Only CPR by placing your hands in the center of the person’s chest and repeatedly compressing hard and fast

 - Do not be afraid, your actions can only help.
 Do not stop until the person regains consciousness or help arrives